 If you or a family member have been recently diagnosed with keratoconus, here are some suggestions for coping with the condition.

 Knowledge is Power

 Learn as much as you can about keratoconus.
 Knowledge is power and will prepare you to ask the right questions and even make important decisions regarding your care.
-Information provided by a keratoconus specialist or additional keratoconus resources are excellent first steps in understanding the condition and your potential treatment options.
+Information provided by an eye doctor or additional keratoconus resources are excellent first steps in understanding the condition and your potential treatment options.